henriquedjordan/RawServer/README.md

 # RawServer
-> An HTTP server with no frameworks, no libraries, no excuses
+> An HTTP Web server with no frameworks, no libraries, no excuses

 ## Features
 -  Accepts real TCP connections